Nineteenth Street Baptist Church (Washington, D.C.): Jerry A. Moore Jr.

 In 1946, after the death of Walter Henderson Brooks, Reverend Dr. Jerry A. Moore Jr. became the pastor of Nineteenth Street Baptist Church.
 Moore, who had previously served as Brooks' pastoral assistant and student at Howard University's School of Divinity, received a B.A. from Morehouse College in 1940 and B.S. degree from Howard University.
 He later received an M.A. in 1957 from Howard University.
-Like his predecessor, Jerry A. Moore Jr. was active within the life of the Washington, D.C. community.
-From 1974-1984, Moore served as a member-at-large on Washington, D.C.'s City Council.
+Like his predecessor, Jerry A. Moore Jr. was active within the life of the Washington, D.C., community.
+From 1974 to 1984, Moore served as a member-at-large on Washington, D.C.'s City Council.
 He also co-founded the Conference of Minority Transportation Officials (COMTO) in 1971.
 Jerry A. Moore Jr. was also nominated to be the United States Ambassador to Lesotho.
 Moore's wife, the late Dr. Ettyce Hill Moore, served as a teacher, principal and executive administrator within the District of Columbia Public Schools system.
 She was also a professor at both Trinity College and Howard University.

-Under Jerry A. Moore Jr. Nineteenth Street Baptist Church grew to include several programs and services including the Weekly Bulletin (1945), The Church News (1962–66), and The Epistle (1977–present).
+Under Jerry A. Moore Jr. Nineteenth Street Baptist Church grew to include several programs and services including the Weekly Bulletin (1945), The Church News (1962–1966), and The Epistle (since 1977).
 He also created youth focused programs such as the Youth Church, Camp Mo-Tyce, vacation Bible School and scholarship and awards programs to encourage youth attendance.
 He also oversaw the establishment of Noonday Lenten Services which initially focused on federal workers but now draws a number of older adults.
 With the development of youth focused programs and expanding the outreach efforts of the church through the Radio-ministry, the Food Pantry and Homeless ministries, Moore's tenure focused on maintaining and strengthening the vitality of the church.

 During this time, many of Nineteenth Street Baptist's parishioners had left the inner city neighborhood where the church had been located for 135 years.
 The church purchased the B'nai Israel Jewish Synagogue located along Washington, D.C.'s Gold Coast and on January 26, 1975, Jerry A. Moore Jr. led the church in its move from 19th and I Streets to its present location at 4606 16th Street, Northwest.
 Moore served as pastor of Nineteenth Street Baptist Church for over 50 years, retiring in 1996 and serving as interim pastor until 1997.
 Dr. Moore died on December 19, 2017.